 - Dumbass Has a Point, where a character the other characters regard as stupid is right.

-Half-sib to Strawman Has a Point, where it's the audience, rather than another character who says "Wait, that character is being presented as though he's wrong, but he's not, entirely."
+Half-sib to Strawman Has a Point, where it's the audience, rather than another character who says "Wait, that character is being presented as though he's wrong, but he's not, at least not entirely."

 Compare Jacob Marley Warning, when someone warns another person against making the same life choices they did, justified because they can offer the perspective of having experienced how it will turn out badly.

-Contrast Psychological Projection where the character accusations are based entirely on their own faults.
+Contrast Psychological Projection, where the character's accusations are based entirely on their own faults.

 - Dragon Ball Z: